matthewsanner/inventory-scheduling-app/DEVLOG.md

 - adjust some css for better display
 - check that frontend retrieves data from api which retrieves from db and displays on frontend without errors, use ctrl+shift+r if needed for hard reload

+## SCRUM-4 Create and Manage Inventory Items

-## SCRUM-14 updates item schema for db incl. local django image saving
+### SCRUM-14 updates item schema for db incl. local django image saving

 - update item schema with more fields and constraints
 - list item categories